cs-fullstack-2019-fall/codeassessment2-Kandice-CodeKid/README.md

 # codeAssessment2
 #### Final Grade: 9.5/12
+1 Output off but mostly right.

+2 Good with comments

+3 Didn't mix the numbers right.
+But good start

+4 Didnt use string length in comparison

+5 No update rank method implemented.
+Used a new instance instead of updating existing instance with a method.

+6 Good
 ### Instructions
 Answer each question inside of the individual question files.
 Each file has the question paste inside of it.